 Therefore, it’s important to look at the type of resin being used in the repair.

 Thermoset plastics only cure once, this means that each layer is stuck to the dried layer below, providing a mechanical bond between them.

-When exposed by a crack or impact damage, this leaves bond lines which can delaminate.
+When exposed to a crack or impact damage, this leaves bond lines that can delaminate.

 Like a pot-hole repair in the road, these joints will eventually open; allowing for water and dirt to break through the floor.

 This causes the repair to be ineffective and may require a larger patch of the floor to be repaired.

 Unfortunately, so many organisations get into the process of continual repair by regularly patching and re-patching repairs.
 This in turn will cost time, money, and hassle.